frederikb96/elastic-fork-integrations/README.md

 ### Deploy Pipeline

-**Trigger:** Package changes on `main` branch (NOT scheduled)
+**Trigger:** Package changes on `main` branch

 **What it does:**
-- Detects which packages changed since last deployment
-- Builds changed packages using `elastic-package`
+- Builds changed packages only (not all 300+)
-- Deploys to EPR server via rsync
+- Deploys to staging EPR, then production EPR
-- Restarts EPR container to load new packages
+- Restarts EPR containers

-**Optimization:** Only rebuilds changed packages (not all 300+ integrations)

 **Force rebuild:** `ci/force-rebuild.yml` can list packages to rebuild regardless of version changes (auto-created by merge pipeline, manually editable, auto-deleted after successful deploy)